 Luckily, the federal government has, after several years of moderate to severe truck accidents, changed the rules and hours for truck drivers.
 As of July 1, 2013, the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration (FMCSA), limited the maximum average work week for truck drivers to 70 hours.
 They also declared that drivers who reached 70 hours within a week must rest for 34 consecutive hours, which includes two nights when their body clocks demand sleep the most (1:00 AM to 5:00 AM.)
 Last, but not least, drivers can only work up to 14 hours a day, 11 of which can be spent behind the wheel.

 Despite the rules that have been put in place by the U.S. government, there still have been many instances where trucking companies and drivers themselves have not followed them.
 Furthermore, even though drivers are expected to maintain a log book of their driving hours, numbers can be falsified, and are not a good indicator of how many hours the driver is on the road.

 If you’ve recently been involved in a truck accident and believe fatigue was the cause, it’s important for you to reach out to us here at Fellerman & Ciarimboli to obtain compensation for any injuries or loss.
 We offer free legal consultations for truck accident cases that occurred in Philadelphia and all over the United States.
-To schedule a meeting with one of our lawyers, please dial 888-570-HURT, or fill out a contact form.
+To schedule a meeting with one of our lawyers, please dial 888-570-HURT.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.